 The purpose of the Appropriations Committee shall be to deliberate on all financial matters within the authority of ASG Senate, and to make recommendations to the Senate concerning the same.

-The ASG Treasurer shall serve as the Appropriations Committee Chair and shall be the presiding officer of the committee and shall coordinate the committee’s meetings.
+The Appropriations Committee Chair shall be the presiding officer of the committee and shall coordinate the committee’s meetings.

 Senators shall elect, from amongst the Senators, by a plurality, members of the Appropriations Committee.